Letter to our Western-born leader

 As part of your work, years ago you ordained my husband and me as tepahtianimeh.

-You have proceeded to share your knowledge the best you can, requested by some of our colleagues.
+You then proceeded to share more of your knowledge from your time with don Lucio the best you can, requested by some of our colleagues.

-You have told me that, because of this refusal to lie about my personal experiences with Divine, you see me as unfit to serve as a weather worker and tepahtiani.
-(Of course, I see that you certainly shouldn't be required to welcome me to your ceremonies.)
+You have told me that, because of this refusal to betray my personal experiences with Divine, you see me as unfit to serve in your group as a weather worker and tepahtiani.
+(Of course, I see that you certainly shouldn't be required to invite anyone to your ceremonies who you don’t want to welcome.)

-My patients have dreams about their healing on the nights before their appointments.
-These dream-learnings are often helpful and meaningful, and they seem clearly to all of us to be more than mere psychology.
+In addition to our own dreams that we find meaningful, our healing patients have dreams about their healing on the nights before their appointments.
+These dream-learnings are usually very helpful and meaningful, and they seem clearly to all of us to be more than mere psychology.

 And my dreams and experiences have brought some things to my door that need to be done.
-Namely, I need to add to the path you have helped me to cultivate.
-I'm working with dreams, and I'm working in a new way with Sacred Earth.
+Namely, the path don Lucio gave to you and to us is alive and transforming.
+Adam and I are working with dreams, and we’re working in a new way (perhaps really an old way) with Sacred Earth.

-I am beginning to embark on making offerings to Earth in apology for the impacts we human beings have made.
+I am beginning to embark on making offerings to Earth in sorrow and reciprocation for the impacts we human beings have made.
 Of course, I would love to collaborate with you about this, if we were working together well.
-I am open to working together well with you.

 Sincerely,